-Offshore Wind-Energy Production

-To support the implementation of the 2014 'Offshore Renewable Energy Development Plan' (OREDP) and to CA12 facilitate infrastructure such as grid facilities on the land side of any renewable energy proposals of the offshore wind resource, where appropriate and having regard to the principles set out in the National Marine Planning Framework.
+It is the Policy of Dublin City Council: CA13 Offshore Wind-Energy Production To support, encourage and facilitate the implementation of the 2014 'Offshore Renewable Energy Development Plan' (OREDP) and any forthcoming review and to facilitate infrastructure such as grid facilities on the land side of any renewable energy proposals of the offshore wind resource, where appropriate and having regard to the principles set out in the National Marine Planning Framework.
+CA14 Geothermal Energy To support, encourage and facilitate the exploration for, and development of, geothermal energy resources having regard to emerging government policy on geothermal energy.

-Geothermal Energy

-To support the exploration for, and development of, geothermal energy resources having regard to emerging government policy on geothermal energy.